koa2019/19_clicky_game/README.md

 # Clicky Game

+Run npm install

+npm start to initiate game

+Test your memory!
+Click each image once to accumulate the most points.

+Click an image twice & GAME OVER!

 ## Overview

 For this assignment, you'll create a memory game with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.